Historic Centre of Florence

 The Historic Centre of Florence: A Cultural Treasure Trove of the Renaissance

-The Historic Centre of Florence, located within the Italian city's quartiere 1, is a testament to the enduring legacy of the Renaissance era.
-Inscribed as a UNESCO World Heritage Site in 1982, this vibrant urban centre has been the cradle of six centuries of unparalleled artistic activity.
+The Historic Centre of Florence, located within the Italian city's Quartiere 1, is a testament to the enduring legacy of the Renaissance era.
+Inscribed as a UNESCO World Heritage Site in 1982, this vibrant urban centre has been the cradle of several centuries of unparalleled artistic activity, particularly during the late medieval and Renaissance periods.
+Its protected area and buffer zone were further refined in 2021, including key viewpoints such as San Miniato al Monte and Piazzale Michelangelo, offering a complete historical panorama of the city.

 UNESCO Description of the World Heritage Site